Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/broadway/01_broadway_as_cdc_consumer.md

 Define a Broadway flow.
 Add the **Subscribe** built-in actor.
 Set the input parameters of the Subscribe actor as follows:

-- Populate the interface by the Kafka interface, added to the Fabric project.
+-Set the interface by the Kafka interface, added to the Fabric project.

-- Populate the topic by the CDC consumer name (CDCBroadway in the example above), since the topic name of each CDC consumer is identical to the CDC consumer name.
+- Set the topic by the CDC consumer name (CDCBroadway in the example above), since the topic name of each CDC consumer is identical to the CDC consumer name.

   [Click for examples of Pub/Sub Broadway flows](/articles/19_Broadway/actors/04_queue_actors.md#pub--sub-examples).